glpi-project/glpi/apirest.md

 * **Method**: GET
 * **Parameters**: (Headers)
   * *Session-Token*: session var provided by [initSession](#init-session) endpoint.
 Mandatory.
-  * *App-Token*: authorization string provided by the GLPI api configuration.
+  * *App-Token*: authorization string provided by the GLPI API configuration.
 Optional.
 * **Returns**:
   * 200 (OK) with an array of all profiles.
   * 400 (Bad Request) with a message indicating an error in input parameter.